It's June 16, 2020 and Microsoft released Cumulative Update 17 for Exchange Server 2016 (KB4556414).…

 Conclusion

-In this article, you learned how to find IP addresses using Exchange SMTP relay.
+You learned how to find IP addresses using Exchange SMTP relay.
 Enable logging on the SMTP relay receive connector and copy the log path before you start.
 Run the SMTP-Review.ps1 PowerShell script and let it run through the SMTP receive logs.
-Don’t forget to run the script on all the Exchange Servers that you have an SMTP relay receive connector configured on.
+Don’t forget to run the script on all the Exchange Servers with an SMTP relay receive connector configured.

 When the script finishes, adjust the SMTP records on the mentioned IP addresses.
 Another excellent way to use the script is to know which IP addresses are obsolete and delete them from the receive connector IP addresses list.